ComputingStack/Uniview-OpenStack-Portal/README.md

 Uniview Vault is an backup and recovery solution over open source to accomplish an OpenStack‑native workload protection, whether for disaster recovery or simply rolling a workload back to a prior state.
 In response to the industry call for well‑integrated, rather than highly complex, siloed, and proprietary backup solutions, Uniview Vault is a showcase of how open source has the potential to accomplish one of the most desirable features through an orchestrating wrapper.
 It features:

+**Recover Cross OpenStack Clusters** One click to backup from one and recover to another OpenStack, even with nothing shared between clusters
+One click, yes, that what it literally is by one-click to have instances replicated and stood up in remote OpenStack.
 **All Multi-tenancy and Self-Service** Multi-tenancy and seamlessly integrated into user console

 **No Intrusive Integration** Easiest in the industry without intrusive integration with OpenStack controller/compute

 **Low Operation Cost** Manageable, transparent, operable, and affordable — a perfect balance of open source and thin proprietary engineering

-**High Consistency** Highest standard of source application consistency while agentless to ensures best recoverability
+**High Consistency** Highest standard of source application consistency while agentless to ensures best recoverability through orchestrated OS freezing and thawing

-**Recover Cross OpenStack Clusters** One click to backup from one and recover to another OpenStack, even with nothing shared between clusters
+More details can be found: https://www.computingstack.com/uniview-vault